-[Interview with Mr. Pale Blue Asakawa Co., Ltd., Mr. Yamanaka and Mr. Okuhara] "The Kashiwanoha Lab has a high ceiling and can carry large equipment.
-In the future, I would like to take on the challenge of developing technology for mass production." | List of residents' interviews | Mitsui’s Lab & Office
+[Interviews by Pale Blue Asakawa, Yamanaka and Okuhara, Inc.] "Kashiwa-no-ha Lab can bring in large equipment with high ceilings.
+In the future, I would like to take on the challenge of developing technology for mass production." | List of interviews with residents | Rental Lab & Office | Mitsui Link Lab

 Interview with residents